developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/guide/configreference/index.md

 ### GeoLocationEnabled (ALREADY EXISTED (in its own node).
 QUESTION PENDING?!?!?!?)
 **Applies only to Android devices running KitKat and higher**.
-Controls whether location data from the device can be consumed by the EB app.
+Controls whether location data from the device can be consumed by the app.

 	:::xml
 	<GeoLocationEnabled	value="0"/>